Is dynamic dedicated path protection tractable?: Preliminaries

-Appending edge $e$ to path $p$ that yields candidate labels $l'$ derived from label $l$, denoted by $l' \in l \oplus e$.
-There may be other links leaving the end nodes of the two routes, but they would produce edges other than $e$.
-Since dedicated protection offers link-disjoint routes, we require no two edges in a path model the same link.
+Deriving labels $l'$ from label $l$, denoted by $l' \in l \oplus e$, models appending edge $e$ to the path of label $l$.
 Label $l$ and its derived labels $l'$ differ by one trait only: the trait of the route with a link appended.
-For example, in Fig.~\ref{f:network1}, link $k$ is appended to route $r_a$ to yield candidate labels as given by (\ref{e:candidate}) for vertex $x = (n_k, n_b)$.
-Labels would be yielded analogous way for the other route.
+For the cases in Figures \ref{f:network1} and \ref{f:network2}, link $k$ is appended to route $r_a$ to yield candidate labels as given by (\ref{e:candidate12}) for vertex $x = (n_k, n_b)$ for Fig.~\ref{f:network1} and vertex $x = (n_b, n_b)$ for Fig.~\ref{f:network2}.
+For the case in Fig.~\ref{f:network3}, link $k$ is appended to either of the routes $r_a$ and $r_a'$ to yield candidate labels as given by (\ref{e:candidate3}) for vertex $x = (n_a, n_k)$.

-Appending link $k$ to route $r$ yields candidate traits $t'$ derived from trait $t$: $t' \in t \oplus k$.
+Deriving traits $t'$ from trait $t$, denoted by $t' \in t \oplus k$, models appending link $k$ to the route of trait $t$.
 How a trait is defined and derived depends on the network characteristics being modeled; we only require Assumption \ref{a:trait} holds, where the trait efficiency is given by Definition \ref{d:trait_efficiency}, and $\preceq$ is the \emph{better than or equal to} relation.
-For optical networks in \cite{10.1109/NOMS56928.2023.10154322}, a trait (called a label there) is defined along with $\oplus$ and $\preceq$ for which Assumption \ref{a:trait} holds (by Proposition 3 there).
+For the trait in optical networks, $\preceq$ is given by (\ref{e:preceqtrait}) and $\oplus$ by (\ref{e:oplustrait}), for which Assumption \ref{a:trait} holds if $\oplus$ for cost is addition.

 \begin{assumption} An inefficient trait yields inefficient traits:\\ $t_i \preceq t_j \Rightarrow \forall t \in t_j \oplus k \; \exists t' \in t_i \oplus k: t' \preceq t$. \end{assumption}

 \begin{definition}[Trait efficiency] Trait $t$ is efficient if, for a given node, there does not exist trait $t'$ such that $t' \preceq t$. \end{definition}